Think of the precious gems that exist in the world and blue sapphire gemstone make to the topmost entries along with diamonds, emeralds, and rubies.

 The cut is the shape or design of a gemstone.
 The choice and quality of a cut lead to a significant impact on the size of the sapphire, and thus, they have a bearing on its value too.

-Sapphires, commonly desired in the oval cut, can be found in several other varieties of cuts such as the round cut, cushion cut, emerald cut, angle cut, prince cut, and the square cut.
+Sapphires, commonly available in the oval cut, can be available in several other varieties of cuts such as the round cut, cushion cut, emerald cut, angle cut, prince cut, and the square cut.

-No matter what cut is chosen, the focus should be on ensuring that the light return is maximized to enhance the color and sparkle of the gemstone.
+No matter what cut is prefer, the focus should be on ensuring that the light return is maximum to enhance the color and sparkle of the gemstone.

 In order to know more about blue sapphires, understanding the treatment types is a must for any interested buyer as treatments change the stone and its value.